allandev5959/allandev5959.github.io/_posts/2021-04-02-Countdown-Walkthrough.md

 ### Verify the Disk Image.
 Submit SectorCount and MD5

-The first question is quite stright forward, we can find the answer under "Desktop -> Investigation Files-> Disk Image -> Zerry -> Zerry.E01(text file)", we can see the md5 presented in the file.
+The first question is quite straightforward, we can find the answer under "Desktop -> Investigation Files-> Disk Image -> Zerry -> Zerry.E01(text file)", we can see the md5 presented in the file.

 ![screenshot](https://bohansec.com/assets/Countdown/1.PNG "screenshot")